openhab/org.openhab.binding.zwave/doc/qubino/zmnhwd_0_0.md

 The ```color_temperature``` channel is of type ```color_temperature``` and supports the ```Dimmer``` item and is in the ```ColorLight``` category.

 ### Scene
-Select one of 6 pre-defined scenes; 1 – Ocean (soft flowing between shades of blue color) 2 – Lightning (fast flashing of white color) 3 – Rainbow (flowing between colors of rainbow) 4 – Snow (flowing between shades of white and cyan color) 5 – Romantic (soft flowing of the red color) 6 – Party scene (random flashing between colors)
+<p&gtSelect one of 6 pre-defined scenes; 1 – Ocean (soft flowing between shades of blue color) 2 – Lightning (fast flashing of white color) 3 – Rainbow (flowing between colors of rainbow) 4 – Snow (flowing between shades of white and cyan color) 5 – Romantic (soft flowing of the red color) 6 – Party scene (random flashing between colors)</p&gt

 Generic class for configuration parameter.

 The ```config_decimal``` channel is of type ```config_decimal``` and supports the ```Number``` item.

 ### Scene Color Change Duration
-Duration between color change in scenes.
+<p&gtDuration between color change in scenes.
 Has no effect on Lighting and Party Scene.
-1-127 – delay duration is 1 sec to 127 sec 1001-1127 – delay duration is from 1 min to 127 min.
+1-127 – delay duration is 1 sec to 127 sec 1001-1127 – delay duration is from 1 min to 127 min.</p&gt

 Generic class for configuration parameter.